FishWash/MyWebsite/README.md

 # Jonathan Fox Personal Website
 ## [Click here to visit the website!](https://fishwash.github.io/jfox-website/)

-I built this website from scratch using HTML and CSS (no bootstrap or other frameworks).
+Built from scratch using HTML and CSS (no bootstrap or other frameworks).